 Both forwards and options have a valuable role to play in your hedging strategy for mitigating currency risk.

-• Options are also versatile.
+Options are also versatile.
 Besides simply purchasing an option, you can sell it.
-This creates a universe of intricate structures which, although more complex than forwards, have fewer liquidity demands when it comes to maturity.
+This creates a universe of intricate structures that, although more complex than forwards, have fewer liquidity demands when it comes to maturity.

 Each new option added to the strategy requires a new set of modeling and parameters, of not only how it will perform, but how its performance will affect other options within the term.